 In my many years of teaching first grade, I realized that the biggest challenge for students was accurately drawing the hands on a clock.
 It can be REALLY challenging, especially if students are already struggling with fine motor skills.
 It wasn’t until a few years ago that while giving an assessment (the worst time to realize this) that we were assessing something students couldn’t do.
 Even worse, it didn’t give us the data to tell us whether students could tell time or not!

 It was from then on that I decided that I would NEVER assess being able to show the correct time on a clock by drawing the hands.
 I always help show students how to draw the hands on a clock and all of our practice activities are hands-on and concrete.
 By providing ample opportunities for students to physically create and manipulate clocks, students are MORE successful and have a deeper understanding of time.
+When teaching time is made fun, you’re creating experiences that students can draw from and it’s more meaningful learning.
 Having a strong foundation built on concrete experiences has been one of the biggest contributors I’ve seen in student success with telling time.
 If you want to learn more about using concrete learning to help students in math, you can learn more HERE!

 Setting the Stage